R4DDER5/CZ/new-project-scope.md

 - Admin -

 #### Group Management
 The ability to add a candidate to a group will need to be incorporated into the system.
+Groups will mainly be related to specific clients.
+However stand-alone groups must also be considered.
+Groups should have the ability to include description text.
+This text may be displayed on the front-end.
+Groups should have the ability to add services and features.
+Once a candidate is added to a group, the relevant services and features should automatically assigned to the candidate.

 #### Third Party Integration
 It is extremely important that early consideration is given to allowing the ability of third party integration of services.
 Historically this has generally been via an Application Programming Interface (API).
 Any relevant API required should have all technical documentation provided by the supplier of services.